Feeling Wounded, Stuck, and Overwhelmed? You Maybe Be Suffering From Trauma or PTSD.

 When there is trauma or PTSD, emotions typically feel out of control.
 You might be irritable, angry, self-destructive, hyper-vigilant or unable to concentrate.
-You could be experiencing a sense of vulnerability, fear, horror or shame.
-You may also have unexplained physical symptoms, such as pelvic pain or irritable bowel syndrome, or suffer from medical problems such as asthma, chronic pain, coronary heart disease, hypertension or thyroid disorder.
+You could be experiencing a sense of vulnerability, fear, horror, or shame.
+You may also have unexplained physical symptoms, such as pelvic pain or irritable bowel syndrome, or suffer from medical problems such as asthma, chronic pain, coronary heart disease, hypertension, or a thyroid disorder.

 What Exactly Is Trauma or Post Traumatic Stress Disorder (PTSD)?

 Event trauma or post-traumatic stress disorder (PTSD) is caused by an overwhelming experience of an event or series of events that involves a sense of danger, sexual assault or serious injury.
 These would be experiences that shake you up emotionally and shatter your sense of the world.
 They can include events that happened recently or events that occurred in childhood long ago.

 Both Event and Complex Trauma/PTSD involve a special type of memory that includes reliving in vivid detail emotionally difficult or unpleasant memories.
 Everyday memories can feel negative too, but they have the distinct feeling of being located in the past.
 Everyday memories are called autobiographical memories.
 Unlike traumatic memory, everyday memories lose much of their vividness and emotional charge over time.
 This distinction may help clarify the nature of traumatic memory.
 For example, you may have an autobiographical memory from early childhood that seemed intense when it occurred, such as falling off a swing.
 You probably cried when it happened but got over the event fairly quickly.
 If your brain recorded this event as an autobiographical memory, you would likely experience now (as an adult) a faint recollection of having fallen off a swing a long time ago.
-If this fall was traumatic, you (as an adult) would instead continue to remember parts of the experience in vivid detail and and experience undue emotional distress when you do.
-When a memory remains traumatic it is considered unprocessed because there is sense of lack of closure.
+If this fall was traumatic, you (as an adult) would instead continue to remember parts of the experience in vivid detail and experience undue emotional distress when you do.
+When a memory remains traumatic it is considered unprocessed because there is a sense of lack of closure.